 When we talk about food sensitivities we are not referring to the same type of situation that occurs when someone has a severe allergy to a food or substance.
 In those cases, more profound symptoms are seen, such as breaking out into hives and needing medical assistance asap!
 These cases are usually a big concern when it comes to food safety, and allergens testing usually takes place in a laboratory to determine the safety of particular foods.
-Usually in these cases people find out very early on in life that they are allergic and try to stay clear of the allergen completely.
-With food sensitivities however, people can go years with them being unacknowledged.
+Usually in these cases, people find out very early on in life that they are allergic and try to stay clear of the allergen completely.
+Being surrounded by or ingesting the food you’re allergic to can have detrimental results.
+If an allergy is severe, a medical id bracelet should be worn, so if anything did happen, medical professionals would be able to see the allergy and any medication that’s taken with ease.
+A medical bracelet can help save lives.
+An allergic reaction will usually be very visible, but if you’re not sure what you may be allergic to, it’s best to get tested.
+This doctor leichardt based specifies in allergy testing and will prevent you from having a severe attack again.
+With food sensitivities, however, people can go years with them being unacknowledged.
 In these cases your body reacts as if it is fighting off an enemy invader.
 It is our immune systems job to fight off invading organisms to keep us healthy.
 But for various reasons, a person’s immune system may recognize a usually non-harmful substance as harmful.
 Our immune systems are strong, but while fighting off billions of other toxins from the environment and stress, our systems can become overloaded.
 It is also common, in these cases, that the body loses its ability to tap into fat stores for fuel.

 What can this mean for a person with food sensitivities?